jonnonz1/nz-statute-book/acts/public/2010/private-security-personnel-and-private-investigators-act-2010.md

     (iii) refuse the application entirely.

 ### 53 Decision on application for certificate of approval
-(1) The Licensing Authority may grant an application only if— (a) in the case of an applicant applying for a certificate as a responsible employee of a class in section 13, 14, 16A, 17, 18, or 19, the applicant is of or over the age of 18 years; and
+(1) A Licensing Authority may grant an application only if— (a) in the case of an applicant applying for a certificate as a responsible employee of a class in section 13, 14, 16A, 17, 18, or 19, the applicant is of or over the age of 18 years; and
   (b) the requirements of section 46 are satisfied.
-(2) Subsection (3) applies if the Licensing Authority is satisfied that no grounds of disqualification under section 62 apply to the applicant.
+(2) Subsection (3) applies if a Licensing Authority is satisfied that no grounds of disqualification under section 62 apply to the applicant.
-(3) The Licensing Authority must grant the application in respect of a particular class of responsible employee to which it relates unless the Licensing Authority is satisfied, based on any other evidence provided to the Authority relating to the character, circumstances, or background of the applicant, that the person is not suitable to be a responsible employee of that class.
+(3) A Licensing Authority must grant the application in respect of a particular class of responsible employee to which it relates unless the Licensing Authority is satisfied, based on any other evidence provided to the Authority relating to the character, circumstances, or background of the applicant, that the person is not suitable to be a responsible employee of that class.
-(4) Subsection (5) applies if the Licensing Authority is satisfied that 1 or more grounds of disqualification under section 62 apply to the applicant.
+(4) Subsection (5) applies if a Licensing Authority is satisfied that 1 or more grounds of disqualification under section 62 apply to the applicant.
-(5) The Licensing Authority may grant the application in respect of a class of responsible employee to which it relates if, and only if, the Licensing Authority is satisfied that the person is suitable to be a responsible employee of that class taking into account—
+(5) A Licensing Authority may grant the application in respect of a class of responsible employee to which it relates if, and only if, the Licensing Authority is satisfied that the person is suitable to be a responsible employee of that class taking into account—
   (a) the grounds on which the applicant is disqualified under section 62 and the way in which that influences the suitability of the applicant; and
   (b) any other evidence provided to the Authority relating to the character, circumstances, or background of the applicant.
 (6) Subsections (3) and (5) are subject to subsection (1).
-(7) The Licensing Authority may impose conditions on the performance by the certificate holder of duties as a responsible employee of any particular class in respect of which the certificate is issued.
+(7) A Licensing Authority may impose conditions on the performance by the certificate holder of duties as a responsible employee of any particular class in respect of which the certificate is issued.
-(8) The Licensing Authority must give written notice to the applicant and the Police (if an objection was filed) when it grants or refuses to grant an application, and give reasons for the grant or refusal of the application.
+(8) A Licensing Authority must give written notice to the applicant and the Police (if an objection was filed) when it grants or refuses to grant an application, and give reasons for the grant or refusal of the application.

 **Issue, duration, etc, of certificate of approval**

 ### 54 Issue of certificate of approval
-(1) If the Licensing Authority grants an application in whole or in part under section 53, the Licensing Authority must issue a certificate of approval in the prescribed form specifying—
+(1) If a Licensing Authority grants an application in whole or in part under section 53, the Licensing Authority must issue a certificate of approval in the prescribed form specifying—
   (a) the class or, if more than 1, each class of responsible employee in respect of which the Authority has granted the application; and
   (b) any other prescribed matter.
 (2) A certificate of approval must contain a photograph of the certificate holder.

 ### 55 Effect of certificate of approval
-(1) Subject to this Act and to any conditions imposed by the Authority, a certificate of approval authorises the holder to work during the currency of the certificate—
+(1) Subject to this Act and to any conditions imposed by an Authority, a certificate of approval authorises the holder to work during the currency of the certificate—
   (a) as a responsible employee of any licensee carrying on the business to which the certificate of approval relates; or (b) in the case of a crowd controller employee or a repossession employee, as a responsible employee of any person.
-(2) Subject to this Act, to the Credit Contracts and Consumer Finance Act 2003, and to any conditions imposed by the Authority, a certificate of approval that is held by a creditor referred to in section 16A(b) authorises the creditor to carry out a repossession of consumer goods himself or herself.
+(2) Subject to this Act, to the Credit Contracts and Consumer Finance Act 2003, and to any conditions imposed by an Authority, a certificate of approval that is held by a creditor referred to in section 16A(b) authorises the creditor to carry out a repossession of consumer goods himself or herself.

 ### 56 Duration of certificate of approval
 (1) Unless cancelled earlier, a certificate of approval expires 5 years from its date of issue.